Robert Allerton Park: Gardens

 The gardens are laid out along an axis oriented on the course of the Sangamon River, which runs from northeast to southwest through the park.
 Directions in the park are generally given as if the axis was straight east and west.

 Fu Dog Garden

 This garden, featuring an array of 22 blue porcelain Fu Dog statues in front of white fir trees, was originally commissioned in 1932 to display Allerton's collection of the ceramic statues.
 The focal point of the garden is these 22 statues mounted on concrete pedestals.
 Standing behind the pedestals are opposing rows of fir trees that form the garden's outer border.
 To allow enough sunlight to reach the garden, the surrounding woods were cut back approximately 100 feet.
-North of this garden stands the House of the Golden Buddhas, a folly which permits an aerial view of the garden.
+North of this garden stands the House of the Golden Buddhas, a folly that permits an aerial view of the garden.

 Herb Garden

 Located behind the stable, the Herb Garden, also called the Kitchen Garden, is characterized by its many green herbs and a green porcelain Fu Dog statue.
 It was redone into its present form in 1997, and plantings were started in 1999.
 In the years since then a sundial, an urn and a Longshadow planter have been added.
 Plantings were removed from half the garden in order to use it as a staging area for the Allerton House roofing project in 2015–2016.
 This area was replanted in May 2019.